1966 TOPPS BASEBALL CARDS CHECKLIST

 Standouts from the 1966 season included Roberto Clemente’s NL Most Valuable Player campaign.
 The Pittsburgh Pirates’ right fielder batted .317 with 29 homers, 113 RBI, and a league-leading 215 hits on his way to his only MVP award.
 Sandy Koufax posted his sixth consecutive 20-win season for the Dodgers before retiring at age 30 due to an arthritic elbow condition.

-Read also: BULK BASEBALL CARDS FOR SALE
+Read also: NEW BOWMAN BASEBALL CARDS

 The 1966 World Series matched the Baltimore Orioles against the Los Angeles Dodgers.
 Frank Robinson’s Orioles had won over 100 games and he captured the AL MVP, leading to high expectations.
 The Dodgers took the Series four games to zero behind strong pitching from Don Drysdale and Sandy Koufax.
 Third baseman Jim Gilliam appeared on card #89 and was part of the champion Dodgers’ roster, though he did not play in the Fall Classic.